gadimli93/documentation/udemy/javascript-class.md

 ### Functions
 - Function : a piece of code that can be used multiple times
   - functions also receive and return the data
+- function are perfect for dry code(non-repeatable code)
+- console.log(): also a function, but built-in

 ```js
 // function body